SAEON/somisana-croco/configs/sa_west_02/croco_v1.3.1/README.md

 03 - as per 01, define ONLINE
 04 - as per 03, undef CLIMATOLOGY and define FRC_BRY
-05 - as per 04, define ERA_ECMWF (ERA5 blk files are in a different format for ONLINE processing)
+05 - as per 04, define ERA_ECMWF (ERA5 blk files are in a different format for ONLINE processing) 06 - as per 04, define TIDES
+07 - as per 06, define ERA_ECMWF (ERA5 blk files are in a different format for ONLINE processing)

 Runtime input (\*.in files)
 ---------------------------